syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-You can customize the font family, font size, and color of the data label by using the [textStyle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TextStyle) in the [cellSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html) property.
+The text attributes of the data label such as font-family, font-size, and color can be customized using the [TextStyle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TextStyle) in the [CellSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html) property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}